Blog

 The following roles do not count towards your user plan limit

-• Track Time Only: Users added in this role can add their own timesheets.
+• Track Time Only: Users assigned to this role can submit their own timesheets.

-• Take Payments - Created by Self: Users added in this role can take payments with the QuickBooks GoPayment app, but they cannot access other areas of your QuickBooks company.
+• Take Payments - Created by Self: Users assigned to this role can process payments using the QuickBooks GoPayment app, but they do not have access to other areas of your QuickBooks company.

-• Take Payments - All: Users added in this role can take payments with the QuickBooks GoPayment App, but they cannot access other areas of your QuickBooks company.
+• Take Payments - All: Users assigned to this role can process payments using the QuickBooks GoPayment App, but they will not have access to other areas of your QuickBooks company.

 QuickBooks Online: Things to Keep In Mind

-There are some essential items to remember when working with the QuickBooks Online API.
+There are several essential items to keep in mind when working with the QuickBooks Online API.
 Here are a few points to look out for when integrating your FileMaker solution with QuickBooks Online:

 • The QBO API uses SyncTokens to update existing records.
-A SyncToken is a way to lock a record.
+A SyncToken is a mechanism for locking a record.
 The request will fail if you do not pass the expected SyncToken when making an update.

 • Specific tables in QuickBooks require other related records to exist already.
 For example, when adding an invoice to QuickBooks, the customer assigned to the invoice needs to exist in QuickBooks before the invoice can be created.

-• You may also use Web Hooks to have QuickBooks Online automatically make updates to FileMaker.
+• You can also use Webhooks to have QuickBooks Online automatically update FileMaker.

-• QuickBooks Online integration with FileMaker is very different from QuickBooks Desktop integration with FileMaker.
+• QuickBooks Online integration with FileMaker differs significantly from QuickBooks Desktop integration with FileMaker.

 • QuickBooks Online integration with FileMaker does not require a plugin; everything is done natively.